Go Backpacking

 From the outside, it looks like a dull building, not different from other administrative buildings.
 NEVER judge a book by its cover!

-The residence was damaged during WWII, but they started restoring it right after the end of the war (from 1945 until...
-2003).
+The residence was damaged during WWII, but they began restoring it immediately after the war (from 1945 until 2003).

 As far as city cards go, this one isn't the best, but it does include public transportation, which can be worth the price right there.